ui5-community/wdi5/docs/advanced.md

     refer to the [xcuitest-driver capabilities documentation](https://github.com/appium/appium-xcuitest-driver#desired-capabilities) for a complete list of possible settings

-- `appium` needs to run prior to the tests starting
+- `appium` may be started as a standalone service prior to the tests starting, but doesn't have to.
+  if not started separately, `webdriver.io` will start it "under the hood" automatically.

     ```shell
     $> appium